dwbrott/authentik-branding/flows/Authentication.md

 * 30 default-authentication-login

 ## Flows and Stages > Stages
-Create or modify each stage for the _brand-enrollment-flow_ Flow
+Create or modify each stage for the _brand-authentication-flow_ Flow

 1. ### brand-authentication-identification